syncfusion-content/wpf-docs/wpf/Tab-Splitter/Getting-Started.md

 {% endhighlight %}

-{% endtabs}
+{% endtabs %}

-5) Add any one of the control to the splitter page of TabSplitter andd add the content into the splitter page.
+5) Add any one of the control to the splitter page of TabSplitter and add the content into the splitter page.

 {% tabs %}